-The February 14, 2020 implementation of the phase one deal between the United States and China established new US tariffs on imports from China for the foreseeable future.
+The February 14, 2020 implementation of the phase one agreement between the Trump administration and China established new US tariffs on imports from China for the foreseeable future.
 Average US tariffs on Chinese exports remain elevated at 19.3 percent.
 These tariffs are more than six times higher than before the trade war began in 2018.
 These tariffs cover 66.4 percent of US imports from China, or roughly $335 billion of trade (measured in terms of 2017 import levels).

-Average Chinese tariffs on US exports also remain elevated at an average of 20.7 percent.
+Average Chinese tariffs on US exports also remain elevated at an average of 21.2 percent.
 China's retaliatory tariffs continue to cover 58.3 percent of imports from the United States or roughly $90 billion of trade (measured in terms of 2017 import levels).
 On February 17, 2020, the Chinese government announced an exclusion process whereby Chinese companies could apply for a temporary exemption from the retaliatory tariffs.
-Yet questions remain about whether China will be able to live up to the commitment of purchasing an additional $200 billion of US goods and services over 2020 and 2021, as described in the legal agreement signed on January 15, 2020.
+Nevertheless, China was not able to live up to the commitment of purchasing an additional $200 billion of US goods and services over 2020 and 2021, as described in the legal agreement signed on January 15, 2020.

 Overall, the trade war proceeded in five stages between 2018 and 2022.
 The first six months of 2018 featured only a moderate increase in tariffs.
 The months of July through September 2018 resulted in a sharp tariff increase on both sides: US average tariffs increased from 3.8 percent to 12.0 percent, and China's average tariffs increased from 7.2 percent to 18.3 percent.
 In stage three, there was an 8-month period (September 25, 2018, through June 2019) of little change in tariffs.
 From June to September 2019, another set of tariff increases kicked in.
 In the current stage five, and despite the phase one agreement, tariffs between the two countries remain elevated and are the new normal.